moby/moby/docs/reference/api/docker_remote_api_v1.23.md

 `POST /networks/(id)/connect`

-Connects a container to a network
+Connect a container to a network

 **Example request**: